pnp/powerplatform-samples/README.md

----
-page_type: sample
-products:
-- Power Platform
-extensions:
-  contentType: samples
-  technologies:
-  - Power Platform
-  createdDate: 21/02/2021 10:21:43 AM
----

 # Power Platform Samples

 The PnP samples repository for Power Platform technologies including Power Apps, Power Automate, Power Virtual Agents, Portals, AI Builder etc.

 This repository contains the browser for community samples that demonstrate different usage patterns Power Platform

-We are currently in the process of going moving all the samples into solutions, so that they can be imported more easily.
+We are currently in the process of moving all the samples into solutions, so that they can be imported more easily.
 The following repositories will still exist for the time being but will be removed later on when all samples are migrated to this repository.

 - [Power Fx Samples](https://github.com/pnp/powerfx-samples)
 - [Power Apps Samples](https://github.com/pnp/powerapps-samples)